nfisher1226/fretboard-layout/README.md

 Alternatively, you can use the included Makefile to build and install the program, adjusting the installation path with the PREFIX and DESTDIR variables.

+To install and run the gui frontend (Posix-ey systems only), you will need to have Gtk+3 as well as pyGtk libraries installed.
+Set the ```INSTALL_GUI``` variable to ```true```, either by editing config.mk or specifying it on the command line when running make.
 ## Usage
 The first argument is the scale length in millimeters.
 If the -m, or --multiscale argument is also given, this becomes the bass side scale length.

+The gui frontend just wraps the functionality of the compiled binary with an interface programmed in pyGtk.
+Usage should be self explanatory.
 #### Flags
 * -m, --multiscale <scale> - creates a multiscale design where [scale] is the treble side scale.